Sunday, February 15, 2026

 Corythosaurus skeleton, which includes patches of skin and other soft tissue, on display at the American Museum of Natural History in New York.

 That is all for this week!
-As always feel free to comment below or on our facebook page!
+As always feel free to comment below!

 References